cmikedev/wicklow-motorcycle-tourers/README.md

     &nbsp;

 * ### Information Section
-    * Below the video and main text on the "Home" and "Rides" pages is a section providing some more information about the Wicklow Motorcycle Tourers and in the case of the "Rides" page, ride times and an Embedded Google Map showing the meeting location.<br />
+    * Below the video and main text on the 'Home' and 'Rides' pages is a section providing some more information about the Wicklow Motorcycle Tourers and in the case of the 'Rides' page, ride times and an Embedded Google Map showing the meeting location.<br />
     <br />

     #### Home page